mustbeperfect/mustbeperfect/README.md

-I love Nuxt, Bun, Go, C#, MacOS, and Open Source.
+I like Bun, Vue, Go, MacOS, and Open Source.

-I like to work on software for tangible systems with field testing.
+Favorite movie is Arrival.
+Favorite videogame is Civilization 5.